 Legal English has been referred to as a “sublanguage”.
 This term suggests that legal English differs from ordinary language in vocabulary, morphology, syntax, and semantics, as well as other linguistic features.
-Specialized use of certain terms and linguistic patterns govern the teaching of legal language: meaning that “we study legal language as a kind of second language, a specialized use of vocabulary, phrases, and syntax that helps us to communicate more easily with each other.
+Specialised use of certain terms and linguistic patterns govern the teaching of legal language: meaning that “we study legal language as a kind of second language, a specialised use of vocabulary, phrases, and syntax that helps us to communicate more easily with each other.
+Legal English qualifications include the ILEC and the TOLES

 How is a law made?
 What is the court system Poland?
 What is the difference between the House of Lords, Court of Appeal, High Court of Justice, Crown Court, County Court and Magistrates Court?
 Do particular courts deal with types of case?
 How does European Union legislation affect member states?
 Which four areas of running a business are typically affected by Legislation?
 What kinds of responsibilities does a manufacturing company have towards consumers?
 How can companies reduce the tax they pay?
 What is money laundering?